 Multicultural Mentor Program

-The Multicultural Mentor Program is a student leadership program, which assists the Office of Multicultural Affairs, Admissions, and various Offices in Student Affairs in creating a positive, supportive and welcoming environment for incoming and enrolled ALANA, international students, LVEP, and MHS students.
+The Multicultural Mentor Program is a student leadership program that assists the Office of Multicultural Affairs, admissions, and various offices in student affairs in creating a positive, supportive and welcoming environment for incoming and enrolled students from African/African American, Latino, Asian, Native American (ALANA) descent, international, Lebanon Valley Educational Partnership (LVEP), and Milton Hershey Students (MHS).

-Mentors are expected to participate in multicultural leadership training prior to the start of the year, provide at least three (3) peer activities during the fall semester, and assist the Office of Multicultural Affairs and Admissions with Multicultural Recruitment initiatives.
+Mentors are expected to participate in leadership training prior to the start of the year, provide peer activities during the year, and assist the Office of Multicultural Affairs and admissions with multicultural recruitment initiatives.

 Social Justice Institute

 During winter break, The Office of Multicultural Affairs sponsors a three-day intensive, diversity and leadership training on social justice.
-Featuring modules focused on ableism, classism, racism, sexism, and heterosexism, the Institute includes a daylong trip to an urban center to visit various human and social service agencies.
-Annual participants are invited to join The Pallas Society, a campus honor society for social justice in the spring.
+Featuring modules focused on ableism, classism, racism, sexism, and heterosexism, the institute includes a daylong trip to an urban center to work with various social justice and non-profit agencies.
+After completion of the institute, participants are invited to join The Pallas Society, a campus-based honor society for social justice.

 The Pallas Society

 The Pallas Society is a campus-based honor society established at Lebanon Valley College on April 19, 2009.
 Membership consists of outstanding students, faculty, staff and alumni who are committed to social justice in its many forms.
-An induction ceremony is held each year in the spring.
+An induction ceremony is held annually each year.
 The four pillars of the society are Truth, Diversity, Justice, and Action.

-LVC offers a variety of exciting study-abroad programs.
+LVC offers a variety of exciting semester-long and short-term study-abroad programs.
 All programs ensure a cultural immersion experience for students, with several programs offering a language-enhancement opportunity.
-All courses offered fulfill LVC requirements.
-LVC programs are located in Argentina, Australia, England, France, Germany, Greece, Netherlands, Northern Ireland, Italy, New Zealand, Spain and Sweden.
-Look for new sites to be offered over the next semesters.
+All courses offered fulfill LVC credits.
+LVC programs are located in Argentina, Australia, China, England, France, Germany, Greece, Netherlands, Northern Ireland, Italy, New Zealand, and Spain.
+Look for new sites to be offered during the coming semesters.

 Students wanting to study off campus but wishing to remain within the United States can choose internship programs in Philadelphia and Washington, D.C.

 With a few exceptions, students attending one of the LVC semester-long programs keep all financial aid and scholarships.
-Further information is available at the Study Abroad Office at HUM 201, x6076 or via e-mail at: firstname.lastname@example.org.
+Further information is available at the Study Abroad Office at ext.
+6076, or via e-mail at: firstname.lastname@example.org.

 An integral part of the Academic Success Program, Peer Tutoring is a free service for all undergraduate students at Lebanon Valley College.